viking-sudo-rm/viking-sudo-rm.github.io/_pages/about.md

 <p><b>New:</b> Give me <a href="https://www.admonymous.co/lambdaviking">anonymous feedback</a>!</p>

-<p>Outside of research, I like exploring NYC by foot and boat, playing basketball and Age of Empires II, and nerding out about dead languages.</p>
+<p>Outside of research, I like exploring New York City by foot and boat, playing basketball and Age of Empires II, and nerding out about dead languages.</p>

 <br /> <br />